OAGr/blog/source/_posts/2013-10-12-formalizing-transparency.markdown

 is defined as,
 > The total expected value of information delivered by a system, about itself.

-I believe this definition is intutive and *almost* quantifiable.
+I believe this definition is intuitive and *almost* quantifiable.
 The use of this definition should lead to more clarity regarding the term.